oamg/rhc-worker-script/README.md

 Everything starts when message is sent to rhcd.
 Worker then:

 1. Picks up the message from rhcd
-2. Downloads the bash script as temporary file (see [Bash script example](#bash-script-example))
+2. Downloads the worker playbook as temporary file (see [Worker playbooks](#worker-playbooks))
+3. Verify the integrity of the playbook with `insights-client`
-3. Executes the script
+4. Executes the script
-4. Reads stdout of the script
+5. Reads stdout of the script
-5. Sends the stdout wrapped in JSON back to rhcd
+6. Sends the stdout wrapped in JSON back to rhcd

 Then rhcd sends the message to upload service (with data from worker) in order to show the results in Insights UI - our setup for local development simulates the upload with minio storage.